 It’s easy to understand why annual giving programs might want to pursue small donations.
 Soliciting nominal gifts ($1, for example) is a common way to include or “count” those who want to support the institution but simply don’t have much money.
 Many students and young alumni fall into this category.
 A dollar is better than nothing, right?
 Maybe not.
 There are, in fact, downsides to small gifts.

 Consider the expense of processing a donation.
-When you factor in the staff time and budget required to record a gift in the database, produce an acknowledgment and mail the receipt, each gift usually costs organizations more than a few dollars.
+When you factor in the staff time and budget required to record a gift in the database, produce an acknowledgment and mail the receipt, each gift usually costs an organization more than a few dollars.

 It’s worth recognizing that there is a difference between soliciting a small gift and accepting one.
 Don’t ignore industry standards: the Council for Advancement and Support of Education (CASE) guidelines clearly state that it is not appropriate to ask alumni for a minuscule amount of money just to boost your percentage of alumni giving.

 CASE suggests that the mission of advancement programs is to build support for their institutions and that this is not properly served through token gifts.
-A recent poll of educational institutions shows that 75% require a gift of $5 or more when making an online gift.
+A recent poll of educational institutions shows that 75% require a minimum donation of $5 or more for an online gift.
 And it seems that having a minimum gift requirement won’t necessarily hurt your participation rates.
-Columbia University just secured 14,269 gifts as part of their Giving Day, despite the fact that they required a donation of at least $10.
+Columbia University secured 14,269 gifts as part of a recent Giving Day, despite the fact that they required a donation of at least $10.

 So, if the door to your kitchen cabinet comes off its hinges, it might be nice to know that there are handymen out there who are eager to help you with even this small job.
 However, you might want to think twice before you apply the same idea to your annual giving strategy.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Leadership Gifts for Annual Funds.
+CLICK HERE for AGN’s Webinar on Annual Fund Leadership Gift Strategy.